Johan Cruyff: Gloria Ajax and the golden era of Total Football

 Cruyff joined the Ajax youth system on his tenth birthday.
-Cruyff and his friends would frequently visit a "playground" in their neighbourhood and Ajax youth coach Jany van der Veen, who lived close by, noticed Cruyff's talent and decided to offer him a place at Ajax without a formal trial.
-Cruijff suffered from physical underdevelopment when he joined the Ajax academy and head coach Vic Buckingham urged him to go to the gym while providing him with better nutrition.
+Cruyff and his friends would frequently visit a "playground" in their neighborhood and Ajax youth coach Jany van der Veen, who lived close by, noticed Cruyff's talent and decided to offer him a place at Ajax without a formal trial.
+Cruyff suffered from physical underdevelopment when he joined the Ajax academy and head coach Vic Buckingham urged him to go to the gym while providing him with better nutrition.
 When he first joined Ajax, Cruyff preferred baseball and continued to play the sport until age fifteen when he quit at the urging of his coaches.
-At that age, Cruijff quit his secondary education without a diploma after staying down twice.
+At that age, Cruyff quit his secondary education without a diploma after staying down twice.

+Cruyff made his first team debut on 15 November 1964 for Ajax Amsterdam in a 1–3 defeat against GVAV Groningen (since 1971 FC Groningen).
+In his second match, his home debut against PSV Eindhoven, he scored a goal.
+The following match against Feyenoord Rotterdam was lost 9–4, and after a draw the following week, Ajax were close to relegation.
+The management lost faith in Vic Buckingham and forced his dismissal on 21 January 1965.